cloudyburst/translations/README.md

 - Go to https://poeditor.com/join/project?hash=VUM7k5Pxxx
 - Select the language of your choice, and then start translating!

-> If you don't see your language in the project menu, please contact us on [our support server](ritim.xyz/discord) so we could add support for it!
+> If you don't see your language in the project menu, please contact us on [our support server](ritim.xyz/discord) so we could add support for a language of your choice!

 ### 💻 Pull requesting by yourself
 #### File structure (if you're going to change the file by yourself)